Oliver J. Olson & Company: Olson-Mahony Lumber Company

-Olson-Mahony Lumber Company a timber distribution company was founded by the partnerships of Oliver John Olson and Andrew F. Mahony in San Francisco in 1908.
-To store lumber, Olson-Mahony Lumber Company, leased a 12,000 square feet of land and seawall wharf at Stockton street and the Embarcadero, what is now Sue Bierman Park.
-Olson-Mahony Lumber Company then add a covered wharf for loading and unloading of ships.
-Olson & Mahony Company was very successful, going from one ship in 1908 to seven ships by 1913.
-Olson-Mahony Lumber Company when into a partnership E.K.
+The Olson-Mahony Lumber Company, a timber distribution company, was founded by the partnerships of Oliver John Olson and Andrew F. Mahony in San Francisco in 1908.
+To store lumber, the Olson-Mahony Lumber Company leased 12,000 square feet of land and seawall wharf at Stockton street and the Embarcadero, what is now Sue Bierman Park.
+The Olson-Mahony Lumber Company then added a covered wharf for loading and unloading ships.
+The Olson & Mahony Company was very successful, growing from one ship in 1908 to seven ships by 1913.
+Olson-Mahony Lumber Company went into a partnership with the E.K.
 Wood Lumber Company, distributing their Lumber.
-Charles F. Van Damme (1881–1934) became the company secretary, a Bay Area entrepreneur.
-Charles F. Van Damme, Oliver John Olson and Andrew F. Mahony stated a subsidiary Richmond–San Rafael Ferry and Transportation Company.
+Charles F. Van Damme (1881–1934), a Bay Area entrepreneur, became the company secretary.
+Charles F. Van Damme, Oliver John Olson, and Andrew F. Mahony started a subsidiary, the Richmond–San Rafael Ferry and Transportation Company.
 The company started the San Pablo Bay ferry service in 1915 between Castro Point in Richmond, California in Contra Costa County and San Quentin in Marin County.
 The first ferry owned was named Charles Van Damme, for Van Damme put up the money for the ferry.
-In 1916 Olson bought out Mahony share of the Olson-Mahony Lumber Company, but both were still partners in the Richmond–San Rafael Ferry and Transportation Company.
-Their son's continued that partnership in Richmond–San Rafael Ferry.
+In 1916, Olson bought out Mahony's share of the Olson-Mahony Lumber Company, but both were still partners in the Richmond–San Rafael Ferry and Transportation Company.
+Their sons continued that partnership in Richmond–San Rafael Ferry.
 Mahony tried to start his own shipping company, but failed.
 He later became the San Francisco police commissioner till his death in 1933.

 Van Damme State Park is named after Charles F. Van Damme.
-Van Damme had purchased want is now the park with funds Richmond–San Rafael Ferry and Transportation Company.
-Van Damme dies in 1934 and the land became part of the California State Parks.
-Charles Van Damme's father, John Van Damme was born in Ostend, Belgium, early settlers southern of Mendocino, California.
+Van Damme had purchased what is now the park with funds from the Richmond–San Rafael Ferry and Transportation Company.
+Van Damme died in 1934 and the land became part of the California State Parks.
+Charles Van Damme's father, John Van Damme was born in Ostend, Belgium, and was an early settler of Mendocino, California.
 Charles Van Damme was born in 1881 in Little River, California.